kenlowrie/smd/docs/section/helpers-doc.md

 @embed "[sys.imports]/helpers.md" esc="y"
 [terminal.wc_close]

-It starts by importing the files that contain things that are being extended or are used to create the macros within.
+It starts by importing the files that contain things that are being extended or are used to create the macros it is declaring.
 In most cases, these would already be imported, so they are ignored, but in the rare case where they haven't been, it will prevent a bunch of errors when it tries to parse the contents of this file.

 A few useful [smdhtml.b] variables are created, including **tab** and **us**. **tab** just indents content by wrapping it with a [e_tag.b(t="span")] tag, and **us** can be used to [e_us(t="underline")] content inline.
 It would be a little clumbsy to write [e_var.b(t="html.us.<")][us.<]underline[us.>][e_var.b(t="html.us.>")], so a little later on the variable **e_us** is created, that makes it easier.

 The **wrap_h** variable contains several useful attributes to simply creating headings.
 They are:
 [ulistplain.wc_open]
     hash1 - create [e_tag(t="h1")] header of dashes
     hash2 - create [e_tag(t="h2")] header of dashes